Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ## The native markdown package

-Guess what, the very documentation you are currently reading is entirely processed with it.
 Once you have loaded the `\autodoc:package{markdown}`{=sile} package, the `\autodoc:command{\include[src=<file>]}`{=sile} command supports reading a Markdown file[^other-ways].
 The speedy Markdown parsing relies on John MacFarlane's excellent **lunamark** Lua library.